lab9arriam/depop/README.md

 dePoP is adapted for work in Linux OS.

-Installation
+### Installation

-The pipeline is Perl-based (Perl v.5) it requires no installation, but the following tools must be present in the $PATH variable.
+The pipeline is Perl-based (Perl v.5) it requires no installation, but the following tools must be present in the $PATH variable:

-Bowtie2 ver 2.2 or newer
+* Bowtie2 ver 2.2 or newer
-Cutadapt ver 1.8 or newer
+* Cutadapt ver 1.8 or newer
-samtools and bcftools ver 1.3 or newer.
+* samtools and bcftools ver 1.3 or newer.

 The following tools are included in repository and alternatively can be installed separately and included in pipeline by defined options:

+* Genome Analysis Toolkit (GATK) .
+* s-dePooler

-Genome Analysis Toolkit (GATK) . s-dePooler These two tools require Java8 to be installed in the system.
+These two tools require Java8 to be installed in the system.